Lucasus/python-ml-snippets/README.md

-# python-ml-snippets
+# What can you find here?
-Python code snippets - scikit-learn, pandas, machine learning
+Useful Python code snippets, helpful when working on machine learning modesl with scikit-learn and pandas

 ##### Getting basic info about data